Battle of Grčarice: Slovenian Chetniks

 Chetniks in Grčarice expected reinforcements consisting of Chetniks from Ljubljana and around 300 Chetniks from Lika region.
 Only small detachment of 20 Chetniks from Ljubljana managed to reach Grčarice and reinforce defenders.
 One detachment of 270 Chetniks from Lika commanded by Vasilije Marović was sent by Major Bjelajac to join Chetniks in Slovenia, tried to reach Grčarice, but returned after reaching Srbske Moravice where they learned about the Italian capitulation and decided to return.

 Battle

 The prelude of the Battle of Grčarice were the clashes between the Partisans and Chetniks in Sveti Gregor on 3 September.
-After being attacked by the Partisan brigade Tone Tomšič, the Chetnik forces retreated to Grčarice where they had their center and headquarters.
+After being attacked by the Tone Tomšič Partisan Brigade, the Chetnik forces retreated to Grčarice, where they had their center and headquarters.
 The Chetniks immediately fortified their positions connecting two buildings and the church.
-On 5 September Chetniks received two trucks of arms and ammunition, because Italian General Gambara wanted to establish connection with the Allies.
+On 5 September Chetniks received two trucks of arms and ammunition from Italian occupying forces, because Italian General Gambara wanted to establish connection with the Allies.

 On 6 September the Chetniks in Grčarice celebrated the birthday of Peter II of Yugoslavia.